aspose-words/Aspose.Words-Documentation/cpp/developer-guide/programming-with-documents/working-with-digital-signatures/_index.md

 The following code example shows how to sign a simple document.

-{{< gist "aspose-com-gists" "518f03cac02abb105e02f55edb7de9f9" "cpp-Loading-and-Saving-SigningSignatureLine-SimpleDocumentSigning.cpp" >}}
+{{< gist "aspose-words-gists" "d55d8631947d283b1f0da99afa06c492" "cpp-Loading-and-Saving-SigningSignatureLine-SimpleDocumentSigning.cpp" >}}

 The following code example shows how to sign the encrypted documents.

-{{< gist "aspose-com-gists" "518f03cac02abb105e02f55edb7de9f9" "cpp-Loading-and-Saving-SigningSignatureLine-SigningEncryptedDocument.cpp" >}}
+{{< gist "aspose-words-gists" "d55d8631947d283b1f0da99afa06c492" "cpp-Loading-and-Saving-SigningSignatureLine-SigningEncryptedDocument.cpp" >}}

 ### Signing Word document with Signature Line

 You can sign a source document using a given CertificateHolder and SignOptions with a digital signature and writes a signed document to the destination file.
 Using SignOptions class you can specify options for document signing.
-The following code example shows how to create a new signature line and sign document.
+The following code example shows how to create a new signature line and sign a document.

-{{< gist "aspose-com-gists" "518f03cac02abb105e02f55edb7de9f9" "cpp-Loading-and-Saving-SigningSignatureLine-CreatingAndSigningNewSignatureLine.cpp" >}}
+{{< gist "aspose-words-gists" "d55d8631947d283b1f0da99afa06c492" "cpp-Loading-and-Saving-SigningSignatureLine-CreatingAndSigningNewSignatureLine.cpp" >}}

-The following code example shows how to modify an existing signature line and sign document.
+The following code example shows how to modify an existing signature line and sign a document.

-{{< gist "aspose-com-gists" "518f03cac02abb105e02f55edb7de9f9" "cpp-Loading-and-Saving-SigningSignatureLine-SigningExistingSignatureLine.cpp" >}}
+{{< gist "aspose-words-gists" "d55d8631947d283b1f0da99afa06c492" "cpp-Loading-and-Saving-SigningSignatureLine-SigningExistingSignatureLine.cpp" >}}

 ### Signing Word Document using Signature Provider Identifier

 The code example given below shows how to sign a Word document using a signature provider identifier.
 The cryptographic service provider (CSP) is an independent software module that actually performs cryptography algorithms for authentication, encoding, and encryption.
 MS Office reserves the value of {00000000-0000-0000-0000-000000000000} for its default signature provider.

-{{< gist "aspose-com-gists" "518f03cac02abb105e02f55edb7de9f9" "cpp-Loading-and-Saving-SigningSignatureLine-SetSignatureProviderID.cpp" >}}
+{{< gist "aspose-words-gists" "d55d8631947d283b1f0da99afa06c492" "cpp-Loading-and-Saving-SigningSignatureLine-SetSignatureProviderID.cpp" >}}

 ### Create New Signature Line Sign Word Document using Provider Identifier

 The following code example shows how to create a signature line and sign a Word document using a signature provider identifier.

-{{< gist "aspose-com-gists" "518f03cac02abb105e02f55edb7de9f9" "cpp-Loading-and-Saving-SigningSignatureLine-CreateNewSignatureLineAndSetProviderID.cpp" >}}
+{{< gist "aspose-words-gists" "d55d8631947d283b1f0da99afa06c492" "cpp-Loading-and-Saving-SigningSignatureLine-CreateNewSignatureLineAndSetProviderID.cpp" >}}